udayvir-singh/tangerine.nvim/README.md

 ### Packer

-You can use packer to manage tangerine afterwards [use this if you haven't used `ref` option in bootstrap]:
+You can use packer to manage tangerine afterwards
+[only do this if you haven't used `ref` option in bootstrap]:

 ```fennel
 (local packer (require :packer))